Compare internet speeds with CenturyLink®

 CenturyLink Internet up to 100 Mbps

-|All speeds up to 100 Mbps|
+All speeds up to 100 Mbps

 CenturyLink Internet Fiber Gigabit

-Paperless billing or prepay required.
-Additional taxes, fees, and surcharges apply.
-Offer Details
+Paperless billing required.
+Taxes and fees apply.

 Just like highway traffic, internet traffic can get congested.
 Phone or computer apps could be running in the background when you’re not actively using them, or you might have too many devices hooked up to the same network at one time, especially if you have smart home security.
 Try disconnecting unnecessary devices from the internet when they’re not in use.

-Wi-Fi signals can travel through walls and between floors, but they’re stronger when they don’t have to.
+WiFi signals can travel through walls and between floors, but they’re stronger when they don’t have to.
 If your modem or router is in the basement, move it closer to your most frequently used devices.
 Place your modem on a shelf and remove obstacles that could block the signal.

 Do you have the most up-to-date equipment?
 If not, you probably aren’t getting the fastest possible internet connection.
 Check with your internet service provider if you have outdated equipment and make sure to always update routers to the most current software.